risk-first/website/menagerie/Feature-Risk.md

 ![Feature Access Risk](images/generated/risks/feature/feature-access-risk.png)

-Sometimes, features can work for some people and not others:  this could be down to [Accessibility](https://en.wikipedia.org/wiki/Accessibility) issues, language barriers or localization.   <!-- tweet-end -->
+Sometimes, features can work for some people and not others:  this could be down to [Accessibility](https://en.wikipedia.org/wiki/Accessibility) issues, language barriers or localisation.   <!-- tweet-end -->

 You could argue that the choice of _platform_ is also going to limit access:  <!-- tweet-start -->writing code for XBox-only leaves PlayStation owners out in the cold.
 This is _largely_ [Feature Access Risk](Feature-Risk#feature-access-risk), though [Dependency Risk](Dependency-Risk) is related here.<!-- tweet-end -->

-In Marketing, minimizing [Feature Access Risk](#feature-access-risk) is all about [Segmentation](https://en.wikipedia.org/wiki/Market_segmentation):  trying to work out _who_ your product appeals to, and tailoring it to that particular market, but for technologists, increasing [Feature Access](#feature-access-risk) means increasing complexity:  you have to deliver the software on more platforms, localized in more languages, with different configurations of features at different price-points.
-Mitigating [Feature Acccess Risk](#feature-access-risk) therefore means increased effort and complexity (which we'll come to later).
+In Marketing, minimising [Feature Access Risk](#feature-access-risk) is all about [Segmentation](https://en.wikipedia.org/wiki/Market_segmentation):  trying to work out _who_ your product appeals to, and tailoring it to that particular market, but for technologists, increasing [Feature Access](#feature-access-risk) means increasing complexity:  you have to deliver the software on more platforms, localised in more languages, with different configurations of features at different price-points.
+Mitigating [Feature Access Risk](#feature-access-risk) therefore means increased effort and complexity (which we'll come to later).

 ### Market Risk